logdna/terraform-provider-logdna/docs/resources/logdna_key.md

 }
 ```

-The `create_before_destroy` and `lifecycle` meta-argument are not required, but ensure a valid key is always available so there's no disruption of service.
+The `create_before_destroy` and `lifecycle` meta-argument are not required; however, these options ensure a valid key is always available when a key is being recreated.
+This helps avoid any disruptions in service.

+~> **NOTE:** We recommend prefixing the name of your terraform resources so they can be distinguished from other resources in the UI.

 ## Key Rotation